- In a change to previous years, hitting the same wall repeatedly only scores ONE RUN – unless an over-throw.

 Apart from the normal methods of dismissal contained in the LAWS OF CRICKET the following variations shall apply:

-- The batsman shall be caught by a fieldsman after the ball has hit any wall provided the ball has not touched the floor or the passed or touched the boundary net.
+- The batsman shall be caught by a fieldsman after the ball has hit any wall or the ceiling provided the ball has not touched the floor or passed/touched the boundary net.

 - The batsman or the non-striker shall be given not-out if the ball rebounds from a wall and hits either wicket without being touched by a fieldsman.